Soil moisture mapping#

-Upload your area of interest (AOI) shapefile as a GEE asset
+Upload your area of interest (AOI) shapefile as a Google Earth Engine (GEE) asset.

 Instructions for uploading a shapefile as an asset can be found here: https://developers.google.com/earth-engine/importing

-Part 2: Process Sentinel-1 time series data to generate maps of soil moisture#
+Process Sentinel-1 time series data to generate maps of soil moisture#

-To access the module, click on the Apps tab in SEPAL.
-Then use the search box and write “SOIL MOISTURE MAPPING” or use bottom pagination and find it manually.
+To access the module, select the Apps tab in SEPAL.
+Then use the search box and enter “SOIL MOISTURE MAPPING” or find it manually.

 The application will be launched and displayed over a new tab in the SEPAL panel.

-Click over the AOI selection step and follow the next 4 sub-steps.
+Select the AOI selection step and follow the next four sub-steps.

-Two new select dropdowns will appear, choose your variable, field, and wait until the polygon is loaded into the map.
+Two new selection dropdown menus will appear.
+Choose your variable and field, then wait until the polygon is loaded onto the map.

-The next step in this process is to select the date range of the data that you want to process through GEE, there are three options:
+Select the date range of the data that you want to process through GEE.
+There are three options:

-Single date: will process one soil moisture closest to the date selected
+Single date: Process one soil moisture closest to the date selected.

-Range: will process all Sentinel-1 data to create a time series of soil moisture maps for the date range selected
+Range: Process all Sentinel-1 data to create a time series of soil moisture maps for the date range selected.

-All-time series: will process all available Sentinel-1 data, since the launch of the satellite in 2015, to create a time series of soil moisture maps.
+All-time series: Process all available Sentinel-1 data since the launch of the satellite in 2015 to create a time series of soil moisture maps.

-Once the “Start” button is clicked, the availability of Sentinel-1 data is assessed and the command is sent to Earth Engine to run the classification of soil moisture.
+Once the Start button has been selected, the availability of Sentinel-1 data is assessed and the command is sent to GEE to run the classification of soil moisture.

 If the selected dates are not available, the system will display a message with the closest images to the input dates.

-The most recent image available depends on the GLDAS product, which has a delay of 1 to 2 months.
+The most recent image available depends on the GLDAS product, which has a delay of one to two months.

 The green Processing bar shows the name of the task that is sent to GEE.
-When the processing reaches 100% all the tasks have been sent to GEE and the classification of soil moisture will continue there.
+When the processing reaches 100 percent, all tasks have been sent to GEE and the classification of soil moisture will continue there.

-After all the tasks are sent to GEE the module can be closed.
-The processing will continue uninterrupted in GEE.
-In GEE the processing can take hours or days depending on the size of the AOI and the date range selected.
+After all tasks are sent to GEE, the module can be closed.
+The processing will continue uninterrupted in GEE, where the processing can take hours or days depending on the size of the AOI and the date range selected.

-Checking the progress of the soil moisture processing GEE
+Check the progress of the soil moisture processing GEE.

-Click on the ‘Tasks’ tab in the section on the right.
+Select the Tasks tab in the section on the right.
 You should see the process running with the spinning gear.

-When the download completes you will see a blue checkmark.
-Check periodically on your download to make sure all the dates specified are being downloaded.
+When the download completes, you will see a blue checkmark.
+Check periodically on your download to make sure all specified dates are being downloaded.

-Part 3: Download the soil moisture maps from GEE to SEPAL#
+Download soil moisture maps from GEE to SEPAL#

 Check on the status of each task in the GEE code editor.
-Click on the ‘Tasks’ tab in the section on the right.
-You should see blue checkmarks next to all the tasks.
+Select the Tasks tab in the section on the right.
+You should see blue checkmarks next to all tasks.

-You can start downloading the images while they are being processed in GEE, but we recommend waiting until all or part of the images has been processed in GEE.
+You can start downloading the images while they are being processed in GEE, but we recommend waiting until all or part of the images have been processed in GEE.

-In the left panel, click over the Download button.
+In the left panel, select the Download button.

-The file structure for downloading and managing the soil moisture data follows this structure:
+The file structure for downloading and managing soil moisture data follows this structure: